-The Company has issued 10,528,505 gratuitous restricted stocks on September 6, 2016.
+The Company has issued 10,528,505 and 300,000 gratuitous restricted stocks on September 6, 2016 and July 17, 2017, respectively.
 The issuance process was granted effective registration by the securities authority.

 The fair value of the restricted stocks issued was NT\$254.5 per share.
-The estimated compensation expense amounted to NT\$1,765,349 thousand in total based on the vesting conditions and will be recognized during the vesting period.
-For the year ended December 31, 2016, the Company had recognized NT\$289,321 thousand as compensation expense and NT\$1,476,028 thousand as unearned employee compensation, which were recorded under salary expense and other equity, respectively.
+The estimated compensation expense amounted to NT\$1,492,340 thousand in total based on the vesting conditions (including NT\$12,962 thousand recognized in Airoha Technology Corp. due to spin-off transaction) and will be recognized during the vesting period.
+As of December 31, 2017, the Company had recognized NT\$894,525 thousand (including NT\$2,108 thousand recognized in Airoha Technology Corp. due to spin-off transaction which recorded under share of profit of subsidiaries, associates and joint ventures accounted for using the equity method) as compensation expense and NT\$597,815 thousand as unearned employee compensation, which were recorded under salary expense and other equity, respectively.